 - Carry a separate diaper bag with all the supplies including extra sets of baby clothes you may need during the flight.

 - Pack yourself an extra pair of clothing or a t-shirt that fits in your handbag, in case the baby makes a mess and soils your clothes as well.

-- According to the International Air Transport Association (IATA), infants and toddlers should ideally be held in a child restraint system (CRS), preferably FAA approved, in the aircraft (4).
+- According to the Federal Aviation Administration (FAA), infants and toddlers should ideally be held in a child restraint system (CRS), preferably FAA approved, in the aircraft (4).

 - Also, the CRS seats should be installed on the window seat to prevent blocking the path for the other passengers (6).

 - Reach the airport several hours before the flight to accustom the baby to the crowded airport environment.

 - It may take time for an infant to adjust, and you should be free of immediate check-in worries, in case you need to soothe a fussy baby.